include-dcc/include-dbt-sandbox/docs/guides/running-models-in-airflow.md

 `cosmos` is a python library written for Airflow that has operators that use dbt and convert sets of dbt models within a dbt project into DAGs.
-While an older approach may have specified running dbt models via a bash command within an airflow bash operator, using the `cosmos` `DbtDag` operator allows individual models and those models' tests to be materialized as individual tasks.
+While an older approach may have specified running dbt models via a bash command within an Airflow bash operator, using the `cosmos` `DbtDag` operator allows individual models and those models' tests to be materialized as individual tasks.

 For a dbt model - or set of models - to be picked up by Airflow and run, those